Overview

 View

 Questions related to priority health risk behaviors — the most important health risks affecting youth today — may be considered sensitive.
-Questions are clear and straightforward.
-Students have the option to skip questions they are uncomfortable answering, withiout invalidating the entire survey.
+The questions are clear and straightforward.
+Students have the option to skip questions they are uncomfortable answering, without invalidating the entire survey.

 View